CROSSINGTUD/CryptoAnalysis/README.md

 --identifier <identifier_for_labeling_output_files>
 --reportPath <directory_location_for_cryptoanalysis_report>
---reportFormat <format of cryptoanalysis_report> (possible values are CMD, TXT, SARIF, CSV, CSV_SUMMARY) --visualization (enables the visualization, but also requires --reportPath option to be set) --dstats (disables the output of the analysis statistics in the reports) --ignoreSections (Text file with packages (e.g. `de.example.*`), classes (e.g. `de.example.exmapleClass`) or methods (e.g. `de.example.exampleClass.exampleMethod`), one per line.
+--reportFormat <format of cryptoanalysis_report> (possible values are CMD, TXT, SARIF, CSV, CSV_SUMMARY) --visualization (Create a visualization of all errors (requires --reportPath option to be set)) --dstats (disables the output of the analysis statistics in the reports) --ignoreSections (Text file with packages (e.g. `de.example.*`), classes (e.g. `de.example.exmapleClass`) or methods (e.g. `de.example.exampleClass.exampleMethod`), one per line.
 Those packages, classes and methods are ignored during the analysis)
 --timeout <timeout in milliseconds> (Timeout for seeds in milliseconds.
 If a seed exceeds this value, CryptoAnalysis aborts the typestate and extract parameter analysis and continues with the results computed so far. (default: 10000))